The best credit cards for a poor credit rating.

 Credit cards are a serious commitment.

-Like any financial decision, the best way to prepare yourself for credit applications is to learn as much about the product as possible about them.
-Starting with the benefits and drawbacks:
+Like any financial decision, the best way to prepare yourself for credit applications is to learn as much about the product as possible, starting with the benefits and drawbacks of getting a credit card:

 Benefits